 When I learned about Pilates Education Institute in 2014, my prayers were answered.
 I could open a teacher training school within my studio without creating the materials on my own.
 PEI gave me a pre-made curriculum that I could use and modify as needed for my students.
 Over time, I created supplemental resources to customize the program and add on learning from my experience in rehab work.
 By using PEI’s tools, I could focus on my student teachers instead of wasting time gathering all the materials.

 Once I began training students, I learned that the best way to learn is to teach.
 After students had passed the exam for an apparatus, I allowed them to assist in teaching clients.
 This fulfilled my student teachers’ necessary observation hours while letting them be members of the team.
 Both student teachers and clients love this method.
 The student teachers really get the idea of what it takes to run a successful Pilates business!

 Since the PEI curriculum is focused on treating clients as individuals with unique needs, student teachers experienced how to effectively manage client needs across both private and group classes.
-When PEI moved its curriculum to an easy-to-navigate platform accessible online, my student teachers were thrilled to have this easy reference…but nothing replaced the times we were teaching together.
+When PEI moved its curriculum to an easy-to-navigate platform accessible online, my student teachers were thrilled to have this easy-to-access training material…but nothing replaced the times we were teaching together.
 We became a family.
 After graduating, I hired my newly trained teachers to teach at my studio and those that moved on have enjoyed successful careers in the Pilates industry.